 Undergraduate tuition and fees can be found on Drexel Central website.

 Steps on how to apply for financial aid and the different resources available to you can be found on Drexel Central.

 To learn more about Drexel University’s Undergraduate Admissions criteria and to complete your application, visit the links below.

 Complete Your Application

-Bachelor of Science in Health Data Analytics Curriculum
+BS in Health Data Analytics Curriculum

 Reflecting the interdisciplinary approach of the Dornsife School of Public Health, students take courses in biostatistics, information science, public health, mathematics, epidemiology, and additional scientific disciplines of their choosing.

-As students progress through the major, they gain deeper analytical skills through coursework, co-op experience, and senior capstone project.
+As students progress through the major, they gain deeper analytical skills through coursework, co-op experience, and a senior capstone project.

 Students develop a course of study that builds their knowledge in areas including:

 - Research Methods